 However, you may also face additional military penalties when it comes to your conviction.
 Some of these military punishments are:

 The consequences of a theft conviction can impact the rest of your military career and you should not take these charges lightly.
 When someone has accused you of theft, you should feel confident in the military criminal defense lawyer who is representing you.
 When you team up with a law firm, they will go above and beyond to ensure you are getting the top defense for your case.
-For more information and to set up an appointment, contact a law office today.
+For more information and to set up an appointment, contact a law office today like one from The Federal Practice Group, to help you with your alleged theft case.